Annual Report

 Women’s Ministry

 WM Women are equipped and mobilized to influence their world as godly women.
-Equipping comes through Wednesday night Bible Study.
-Influencing comes through Grandma & Gals Prayer Group.
-Mobilizing is made possible through the invitational opportunities of our major events (Fruit of the Spirit Spring Tea, Salad Soiree, & Christmas in November), our FLAmingle gatherings (Puzzle Battle, It’s a Wrap Christmas Wrapping Party, Card Making, & Retro Games & Pizza) as well as weekly Connect groups like Compassionate Crafters.
-Led by Janae Oostenbrink, a fantastic group of volunteers ensure that all of this is accomplished.
-In April 2025, Janae & Pastor Thina went to the Moody Bible Institute in Chicago for intensive training on Women’s Ministry and they look forward to applying what they learned in the upcoming year.
+Equipping happens through Wednesday night Bible Study, while influencing takes place through groups like Grandma & Gals Prayer.
+Mobilizing comes through major events (Spring Tea, Salad Soiree, Christmas in November), FLAmingle gatherings (Puzzle Battle, Card Making, etc.), and Connect groups like Compassionate Crafters.
+Led by Janae Oostenbrink and a dedicated team of volunteers, this ministry continues to grow.
+In April 2025, Janae and Pastor Thina attended intensive training at Moody Bible Institute and are excited to implement new ideas in the year ahead.

 Missions